 There has been a settlement in the area now known as the Old Town of Prague since at least the 9th century, but the town came properly into existence during the 10th century, when Wenceslas I (Good King Wenceslas of the Christmas carol, also St Wenceslas) granted the royal charter that established “Město Pražské”, the Town of Prague.

 Anything that could be salvaged from the ground floor was moved up a storey, and the street level of the Old Town was gradually raised, initially by about 4m.
-That entire level of Prague became the cellars, and that’s the reason these clubs and restaurants have such vast and beautiful chambers underneath their main buildings, because those rooms were not intended to be underground and in the dark.
+That entire level of Prague became the cellars, and that’s the reason these clubs and restaurants have such vast and beautiful chambers underneath their main buildings because those rooms were not intended to be underground and in the dark.

-Interestingly, the House of the Two Golden Bears supposedly possesses a labyrinth of these chambers and cellars, some of which actually joined up with the cellars of surrounding buildings.
-Traces of buildings from the fourteenth century have been found in the basement of the current house, but legend has it there are also secret tunnels once used by the criminal fraternity of Prague, and these were said to lead all the way to the Church of Our Lady Before Týn and the Old Town Hall.
+Interestingly, the House of the Two Golden Bears supposedly possesses a labyrinth of these chambers and cellars, some of which joined up with the cellars of surrounding buildings.
+Traces of buildings from the fourteenth century have been found in the basement of the current house, but legend has it there are also secret tunnels once used by the criminal fraternity of Prague, and these were said to lead to the Church of Our Lady Before Týn and the Old Town Hall.

 The Old Town Hall and its Underground Chambers